 This printable packet includes a large 2-page girl poster and full page thinking bubbles for each of the verses and the chorus.
 There’s also a sheet of 1/4 page thought bubbles that can be used for the kids to fill in their own prayer ideas!

-I’ve added a printable lesson plan and additional half page printables to make it more printer friendly that are included with this song’s INSTANT Primary Singing membership.
+I’ve added a printable lesson plan and additional half page printables and a black and white option to make it more printer friendly when Did You Think to Pray is the featured song for INSTANT Primary Singing membership.

 Subscribe to Primary Singing PLUS+